ibnbasheer/ibnbasheer/README.md

 - 👋 Hi, I’m @mrfattaah
 - 👀 I’m interested in; Web/Android Dev(Full stack) | DevOps | Linux
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning bash scripting and C
 - 💞️ I’m looking to collaborate on any cool project...I'll be a good team player😎✌️
 - 📫 How to reach me...Reach me by email via abdulfattahedos1000@gmail.com
 - and on twitter via twitter.com/mrfattaah